MrRoy09/MrRoy09.github.io/source/_posts/Recursive-traversal-disassembly-and-Control-Flow-Graph-construction-for-ELF.md

 }
 ```

 `exportCFGToDOT` is just a helper function that converts the recovered CFG into a convenient DOT format.
 We will discuss it later.
 The most important function is `disassemble_function_recursive`.
 Here is how it works.

+We start from the function entry point and disassemble all instructions that are executed in sequence.
+This constitutes one block, which ends whenever we encounter a instruction that transfers or alter control flow like `call`, `ret`, `jmp` etc. The target of the control flow transfer is added as a successor of this block and it's address is stored to be disassembled in further iterations.
+Hence, everytime we disassemble block, we also add its successor/successors as a target for further disassembly.
+This ensures we only disassemble valid and reachable code.

+Before disassembling a block from a given address, we must check two important conditions:

+1    **Previously Disassembled**:

+The address may have already been disassembled as part of a previously visited block.
+In that case, we can safely skip it to avoid redundant work.

+2   **Address Lies Inside an Existing Block**:

+The address might fall within the middle of an already disassembled block (let’s call it Block A).
+Since every address we consider is a potential control flow target, this suggests that execution might enter Block A at this point — even though it's not the original entry of that block.
+This is problematic, as a well-formed basic block must have only one entry point.
+To resolve this, we must split Block A at the given address into two separate blocks: one ending just before the address, and the other starting from it.

+# Algorithm

-It maintains two sets:
+In other words, we maintain two sets:

 `pending_addresses`: A worklist of addresses yet to be processed
 `processed_block_starts`: Addresses already examined to avoid reprocessing